Software Development Methodologies: Top 8 Models Overview

 - Some methodologies are only effective for projects of a certain size.

-- It can be difficult to estimate costs and overruns when initiating the project.
+- It can be difficult to estimate software development costs and overruns when initiating the project.

 - Requirement changes are hard to implement once development is underway.